hilbix/mc/README.md

 start
 ```

-Bukkit listens on port 25565 for connections by default, as usual.
+Spigot listens on port 25565 for connections by default, as usual.

+Please note that the binary still is called `bukkit`.
+Perhaps a future version will be renamed to `spigot`.

 # MCbuild